-In the early 2000’s when I first started my then HR Consultancy specialising in Employment Documentation (Resume, Selection Criteria and Cover Letter), Personality Profiling and HR Consultancy Services for individuals and small businesses the internet was in it’s infancy and I remember Google contacting me at the time trying hard to sell advertising on this new platform for approximately 20c per click; at the time there was not even 1 full Google page of Resume Writers listed in the Sydney region.
+In the early 2000’s when I first started my then HR Consultancy (HR Aspects) specialising in Employment Documentation (Resumes, Selection Criteria and Cover Letter), Personality Profiling and HR Consultancy Services for individuals and small businesses the internet was in it’s infancy and I remember Google contacting me at the time trying hard to sell advertising on this new platform for approximately 20c per click; at the time there was not even 1 full Google page of Resume Writers listed in the Sydney region.

 Fast forward 15+ years and Google advertising has significantly increased from these emerging market pricing structures and as for the volume of Resume Writers advertising on Google well now there are frequently 10+ pages of advertises for one suburb or region let alone nationally or globally; not to mention other online platforms and traditional advertising sources.
 The Resume Writing Services market has boomed over this period; but with this boom comes consumer confusion in relation to the quality of services, relevance, ethics and qualifications of professionals in the field.

-Thus, the question becomes: –
+Thus, the question becomes:-

 How can the average consumer determine the value and merit of a Resume Writing Service?

 Let’s start by getting down to brass tacks.

 The most important point to keep in mind is that the Resume Writing Services industry in Australia is not a regulated industry.
 That is, anyone can start up a business tomorrow and call themselves a Resume Writing Service or Resume Writer – there is NO industry bodies (i.e. professional associations) or government agencies in Australia that establish or enforce minimum educational and operating standards, frameworks, codes of conduct and ethics.